 In April of 2020 we launched an appeal for money and support to help us to save parts of the burial ground that were deteriorating beyond reasonable hope of saving them in the future.
 We set out a three year conservation and repair plan and had sufficient funds to employ a conservation architect to ensure that all the work would be carried out to the highest conservation standards.

 Inscriptions are delaminating

-Beyond the vital maintenance of the fabric of the burial ground, we want to work to better document the people buried here, find out who they were, why they came to Bath, and what happened to their family.
+Beyond the vital maintenance of the fabric of the burial ground, we are working hard to better document the people buried here, find out who they were, why they came to Bath, and what happened to their family.
 This means detailed photography of the headstones, translation and analysis of the texts, researching the genealogy of the people and their families, and producing online and printed materials.
-We need £5,000 for this work.

 When this is complete we shall be publishing a book, which has been funded by a grant from the Jewish Historical Society for England, but it is likely that we shall need additional funds for the cost of professional and local authority fees and for specialist photography of the headstones and - we hope - use of scientific radar to locate as-yet unidentified graves.